justinlepitzki/tfrs-docs/docs/specifications-0.0.1/systemMessaging.md

 >  We're sorry.
 >
->  We can't figure out what you are requesting.
-You might have a typo...
+>  Your browser sent a request that the server could not understand.
+The URL might have a typo, or the file size might be too large.

 The server cannot or will not process the request due to an apparent client error (e.g., malformed request syntax, size too large, invalid request message framing, or deceptive request routing).[[31\]](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#cite_note-rfc7231-400-32)